1948 South African general election: Race and ethnicity

+Republicanism

 In preparation for the 1948 election, the HNP moderated its stance on republicanism.
 Because of the immense and abiding national trauma, caused by the Anglo-Boer War, transforming South Africa into a republic and dissolving all ties between South Africa and the United Kingdom had been an important mission for earlier incarnations of the HNP.
 English speaking South Africans tended to favour a close relationship with the UK, and so the republican project became a source of conflict between the two largest white groups in South Africa.
 A staunchly pro-republic stance alienated moderate Afrikaners who had supported South Africa's participation in World War II and wished to achieve reconciliation between their own people and English speakers.
 When the HNP agreed to compromise its fiercely republican standpoint, conceding that South Africa should remain a Dominion in the Commonwealth, many Afrikaner UP supporters switched allegiance.

 Rural/urban vote weighting

 Demarcation of electoral district boundaries favoured the HNP.
 Most of the 70 seats won by the National Party during the 1948 election were in rural areas, whereas most of the 65 seats won by the United Party were in the urban areas.
 According to the Constitution that South Africa had at the time, the constituencies in the rural areas were smaller than those in urban areas.
 This meant that there were more rural constituencies than urban ones.
-This was to the benefit of the National Party since it tended to do well in rural areas in terms of votes.
-Despite winning 140,000 fewer votes than the UP, the NP/AP coalition gained a plurality of seats in Parliament, and was able to enter into a coalition with the Afrikaner Party to form a majority government.
+This was to the benefit of the National Party since it tended to do well in rural areas.
+Despite winning 140,000 fewer votes than the UP, the NP coalition gained a plurality of seats in Parliament, and was able to form a majority government in coalition with the Afrikaner Party.
 It has been calculated that if rural and urban votes had been of equal value, the UP would have won 80 seats, the HNP/AP 60 seats, and other parties the remaining seats, thus giving the UP a majority outright and perhaps delaying or preventing apartheid from taking place.

 Political organisation

 The UP at the time has been characterised as cumbersome and lacking vigor while the HNP displayed energy and superior organizational skills.
 World War II had a bonding effect on the UP and white South Africans generally.
 Once this external uniting force fell away, Smuts lost a great deal of control over the UP as more and more voters considered alternatives to his tired regime; humiliatingly, the Prime Minister lost his parliamentary seat (Standerton) to an HNP challenger.
-As can be seen from the final tally of seats, Smuts and his party proved unable to counter the many grievances raised by the HNP in an effective way, and this inability led to a narrow HNP victory.
+Smuts and his party proved unable to counter the many grievances raised by the HNP in an effective way, and this inability led to the narrow HNP victory.

-After the 1948 election, the ruling coalition succeeded in fully enfranchising the mostly Afrikaans- and German-speaking voters in South West Africa, later known as Namibia upon independence in 1990; the result being that this gave the National Party more or less six reliable votes in parliament.
+After the 1948 election, the ruling coalition succeeded in fully enfranchising the mostly Afrikaans- and German-speaking voters in South West Africa, later known as Namibia upon independence in 1990; the region's six constituencies predominantly returned National Party MPs, strengthening the party's parliamentary majority.